stroemlind/cosmos/TESTING.md

 ![](documentation/testing/.png)

 The second navbar for categories displays all the categories available on the website.
 When selected for the music genres categories, a drop-down function shows all the genres available.
 When Users select a category, they are redirected to a page whit all the posts.
 If there is no post available for that category, a message is displayed to the User to either login, create on themself or become a Verified User to make a post.
+The menu collapses when the screen size is 575px or lower and gets a 'Categories'-button that the User can click on to open the navbar.

 ![](documentation/testing/.png)
 ![](documentation/testing/.png)